-One of the places that touched me most strongly in the holy land was this rock, on the shores of the Sea of Galilee (also called the Sea of Tiberias and Lake of Gennesaret).
+One of the places that touched me most strongly in the holy land was the rock in front of this church, on the shores of the Sea of Galilee (also called the Sea of Tiberias and Lake of Gennesaret).
 This is the rock, according to tradition, where Jesus appeared to Peter and half a dozen of his other disciples, following his resurrection (this story is recounted in John 21).
 For me, touching this rock, leaning against it, I could look out upon the Sea of Galilee and imagine Jesus doing the same.

 I could imagine Jesus building a fire on top of the rock, or in front of it, on a cool spring morning, as the sun rises over the lake.
 I could imagine him, watching small fishing boats out on the lake.
 I could imagine him, calling out to the disciples, asking if they had yet caught any fish.
 I could see him suggesting that they throw their nets on the other side of the boat.
 I could imagine him watching, perhaps with amusement and compassion, as his disciples follow his suggestion and find their nets full to the breaking point.

 I could also imagine Jesus and Peter, sitting on this same rock, after breakfast, talking about love, and about tending Jesus’ flock.
 Peter has got to realize, by now, that things are different.
 I don’t know whether Jesus looked different or sounded different, but the very facts of denial, death, and resurrection had changed their relationship.
 Peter looked at Jesus differently, and I imagine that Jesus, following the crucifixion, viewed his disciples differently as well.

 I see this conversation about feeding sheep as a way for Jesus to help Peter find a way forward.
 Last week I talked about Mary’s struggle to comprehend the fact of resurrection.
 Peter also has to undergo an internal, spiritual transformation in order to comprehend the meaning, and the impact, of resurrection on his own life.